 Traveling by RV can be one of the greatest ways to see the world.
 It allows you to travel in comfort while still being able to venture into areas where your only other sleeping option would be a tent.
-Unfortunately, with the access to remote locations that traveling by RV offers, also comes the downside of poor cell phone reception.
-While some consider that an unavoidable result of traveling, there are options for improving poor cell phone reception so you can stay connected even when you’re in the middle of nowhere.
+Although RVs allow access to remote locations, this off-grid travel often comes with a price – poor cell phone reception.
+While some consider poor cell phone reception an unavoidable result of traveling, there are options for improving your cell signal so you can stay connected, even when you’re in the middle of nowhere.

 To learn more read How Do Cell Phone Boosters Work from ehow.com.

 When it comes to the different cell phone signal booster options for RVs, there are three main categories you’ll want to know about.